jancusra/nop-autotesting/README.md

 Task can run on background and at the end will show final report by defined criteria.
 Plugin is available with SQL script for some sample data after a clean NopCommerce installation, so you can try him and study without much effort!
 Principal functionality by injecting javascript and automatic tests by this plugin can be used for any project.

+Quick guide how to:
+1. download and install NopCommerce, copy main plugin folder to /src/Plugins
+2. start NopCommerce from source code and install this plugin
+3. run script on database from folder here /KSystem.Nop.Plugin.Misc.AutoTesting/Sql/nop_splitstring_to_table.sql for some sample data
+4. now you can go to administration and run defined task (see live video preview below)